ninia/jep/README.rst

 The script should have the correct values for your interpreter and virtualenv (if present).

+In general if you see fatal python errors when first using Jep, that implies the PATH, LD_PRELOAD, or LD_LIBRARY_PATH environment variables are incorrect or inconsistent.

 Running the tests
 -----------------
 The tests are run from setup.py:

 ::